pat-pgt/Discrete_op_amp/README.md

-One extreme is the amplifier with a gain close to the infinite.
-Its close loop make it a theoretically very good amplifier.
+One extreme is the amplifier with a gain as high as possible.
+Its closed loop make it a theoretically very good amplifier.
 However, some stability drawbacks may occur.

 The other extreme is the amplifier with the high tech linearity technology and the relevant gain.